Protecting the Many Wonders of Everglades National Park

 Everglades National Park is making efforts to protect the diverse array of wildlife that reside within the park by producing new wildlife protection signage.
 These signs will help to protect American crocodiles and foraging wading birds by communicating seasonal closures – and consequences of trespassing – in places where these animals are nesting.

 Not only will these signs help to protect wildlife, they will also help visitors better understand why the park enforces these protective measures.
 The signage will clearly define nesting colony closure areas and explain why speed limit restrictions are in place.
 For example, if crocodiles are nesting alongside a road, park staff will utilize signage to enforce the speed limit and reduce the risk of a female crocodile being hit by passing vehicles.
 These signs are clearly worded and enforceable – an asset that the park will use for many years to come.

-We are proud to have provided over $850,000 in financial support to projects at Everglades National Park in 2020.
 The National Park Foundation continues to support wildlife studies and protection efforts, as well as enhancements to visitor experiences and interpretive programming at national parks across the country.
 Help us to continue to support the natural wonders found at national parks like the Everglades by donating today!